-Andrew Hamilton is a scholar of the art and architecture of the ancient and colonial Americas, specializing in the Andes.
+Andrew Hamilton is a scholar of Indigenous art and architecture of the Americas, specializing in the Andes.
 His work is invested in analyzing objects, how they were made, used, and eventually disused, in order to understand why they were created and what cultural meanings they bore.
 He is interested in artifacts of all media, but especially ones made from biological materials that trace the intersection of art history and natural history, including textiles.
 He is a practicing artist and frequently illustrates his own publications.

 Hamilton’s first book, Scale & the Incas, was published by Princeton University Press in 2018.
 Although questions of form are fundamental to the study of art history, the issue of scale has been underexamined.
 This work analyzes the role of scale in Inca material culture, built environments, and worldviews, arguing that it was a central tenet of their intellectual tradition and a fundamental way they perceived and expressed meaning.
 Scale & the Incas includes over seventy hand-drawn and -painted color plates that depict the scales of nearly two hundred artifacts and archaeological sites alongside embedded scale markers, other objects, and silhouettes of hands and bodies.